Shopify/mobile-buy-sdk-ios/README.md

 ```

 Note: If you've forked this repo and are attempting to install from your own git destination, commit, or branch, be sure to include "submodules: true" in the line of your Podfile

-### Versioning

-As of the `2025.1.0` release, the Mobile Buy SDK now uses a modified [CalVer](https://calver.org/) versioning scheme.
-This was done to align with the quarterly Storefront GraphQL API releases and bring clarity to what version a library release corresponds to.
-The format is `yyyy.mm.patch`, where the first two components match the API version, and the last component corresponds to non-breaking bug fixes within an API version cycle.
-In practice, this means that unlike SemVer, there **may** be breaking GraphQL schema changes between "minor" versions.
-Learn more about API [release schedules](https://shopify.dev/api/usage/versioning#release-schedule) at Shopify.

 ## Getting started